charlie-collard/vimcryption/README.md

 # vimcryption
-Abusing vim's incorrect UTF-8 decoding
+Liberating ASCII characters from their cramped 1-byte quarters by abusing vim's incorrect UTF-8 decoding.